-They beckon to us from the deli counter where they stand side by side in the corner dedicated to blue cheeses, sharing the same blue veins and intense aroma.
-Similar but by no means identical.
-Gorgonzola and Roquefort are two cheese varieties produced respectively in Italy and France, two life-long competitors on the world cheese market.
+They beckon to us from the deli counter where they stand side by side in the space dedicated to blue cheeses, sharing the same blue veins and intense aroma.
+Similar, but by no means identical, Gorgonzola and Roquefort are two cheese varieties produced respectively in Italy and France, two life-long competitors on the world cheese market.
 Both are noble delicacies for hearty palates and authentic gourmets.
-They are best when served at room temperature and pair beautifully with full-bodied red wines, passito and marsala, or even Abbey beers.
+They are best when served at room temperature and pair beautifully with full-bodied red wines, passito and Marsala, or even abbey beers.
 Let’s find out exactly how they differ.

 Place of production

-The formation of mould in milk has two different sources: in the case of Gorgonzola its presence is due to the addition of “Penicillium” mould spores which create the typical greenish veins and give this cheese its pungent aroma, so in actual fact gorgonzola mould is induced.
-Roquefort, on the other hand, produces its noble mould naturally, owing to the action of the “Penicillium” existing in the Cambalou caves.
+The formation of mould in milk has two different sources: in the case of Gorgonzola its presence is due to the addition of 'penicillium' mould spores which create the typical greenish veins and give this cheese its pungent aroma, so in actual fact gorgonzola mould is induced.
+Roquefort, on the other hand, produces its noble mould naturally, owing to the action of the penicillium existing in the Combalou caves.

-The stronger flavoured natural Gorgonzola is left to age in ripening cells for at least 80 days and, in the case of gorgonzola “reserve”, as long as 120 days.
-Roquefort lies for at least 90 days in the cave system at the foot of Mount Cambalou: here humidity and temperature remain constant and each producer has his allotted ripening area.
+The stronger flavoured natural Gorgonzola is left to age in ripening cells for at least 80 days and, in the case of gorgonzola 'reserve', as long as 120 days.
+Roquefort lies for at least 90 days in the cave system at the foot of Mount Combalou: here, humidity and temperature remain constant, and each producer has his allotted ripening area.
 The brine salting process also takes place in the caves.
 The wheels rest on their sides until the formation of the characteristic emerald green and royal blue veins, which stand out in contrast with the pale shade of the paste.

 Gorgonzola has a thick reddish brown rind which is hard, rough, solid and inedible.
 Instead, Roquefort has no rind because the high degree of humidity in the caves prevents its formation.
 Even after the ageing process and after being wrapped in tinfoil, Roquefort continues to be devoid of rind while its paste is soft, fatty and spreadable.